-Visualisation is a primary skill that a fashion designer intern should have.
-Not just in the fashion industry, to thrive and succeed in any field per se, visualisation skills hold fundamental importance.
-Visualising the end product/collection/display is critical when dealing with clothing since it allows you to plan effectively.
+Visualization is a primary skill that a fashion designer intern should have.
+Not just in the fashion industry, to thrive and succeed in any field per se, visualization skills hold fundamental importance.
+Visualizing the end product/collection/display is critical when dealing with clothing since it allows you to plan effectively.
 This is an excellent talent to possess for aspiring visual merchandisers.

 - Knowledge about the current fashion trends

 Understanding current fashion trends and happenings will enable you to provide informed feedback while making judgments or brainstorming new ideas.
 This is how fashion companies remain competitive in today’s market.
 To gain an insight into the current fashion trends, be active on social media.
 Look to influencers, trendsetters, street-style fashion, and blogs to acquire information on the latest trends.